-In 1928, author Leslie Charteris introduced the world to Simon Templar.
-The suave, charming, gentleman thief was a Robin Hood type figure who was popular with readers.
+In 1928, author Leslie Charteris introduced the world to a man named Simon Templar.
+Simon was a suave, charming, gentleman thief.
+He was something of a Robin Hood type figure, and he ended up becoming very popular with readers.

 There have been several screen adaptations of The Saint made over the years, for both film and TV.
-Arguably his most famous screen outing was in the British TV series starring Roger Moore.
-I totally love the series(thanks dad for introducing me to Simon Templar and a pre Bond Moore) but I much prefer the 1930’s/40’s film series starring George Sanders.
+Arguably the most famous screen adaptation was the British TV series starring Roger Moore.
+I totally love the series(thanks dad for introducing me to Simon Templar and to a pre-Bond Moore) but I much prefer the 1930’s and 1940’s film series starring George Sanders.
 Sanders took over the role of Templar from Louis Hayward.

-The suave Sanders was the go to actor if you wanted cads and villains.
-As Templar he got to show that he was just as adept at playing heroes too.
-When I read any of the books it is Sanders face I see when picturing Simon.
-I wish he had gotten the opportunity to play the good guy more often.
+The suave George Sanders was basically the go to actor in Hollywood if you wanted a cad or villain in your film.
+As Templar, Sanders got to show that he was actually just as adept at playing heroes too.
+When I read any of the books now, it is Sanders face that I see when picturing Simon.
+I wish Sanders had gotten the opportunity to play the good guy more often on screen.

-I love Sanders performance the most in The Saint Takes Over, The Saint Strikes Back and The Saint in Palm Springs.
+I love Sanders performance the most in The Saint Takes Over, The Saint Strikes Back, and The Saint in Palm Springs.
 I don’t think I’ll ever get tired of watching these films.
-In addition to Sanders terrific performance, I also want to give a shout out to Jonathan Hale as Inspector Fernack, friend and frequent professional thorn in Templar’s side.
-Fernack essentially replaces Inspector Teale once Templar moves to the US.
-Paul Guilfoyle adds comedy as Clarence ‘Pearly’ Gates.
+In addition to Sanders terrific performance, I also want to give a shout out to the terrific supporting cast.

-Share your thoughts on Sanders portrayal of The Saint.
+Please share your thoughts on Sanders portrayal of Simon Templar.
 Which of these films are your favourites?
 I’ll be happy to receive comments about the books too.